containium/containium/README.md

 ## Concepts

-Containium is an application server that ties shared root systems and redeployable modules together.
-It uses the Boxure library for horizontal isolation of modules.
-That means, systems that are shared among the modules are loaded and run in the "root", whereas modules are loaded and run inside Boxure boxes.
+Containium is an application server that ties shared root systems and redeployable modules (applications) together.
+It uses the [Boxure](https://github.com/containium/boxure) library for horizontal isolation of modules.
+That means, systems are shared among the modules by being loaded and run in the "root" classloader, whereas modules are loaded and run inside Boxure boxes.
 This way, modules do not interfere with each other, can be reloaded, but can still use the systems in the root.

 Containium does not need to be run as an application though.
 It is also suitable as a library.
 This way, one can develop and test modules without them being deployed, while still making use of the root systems Containium offers.

 ### Systems

 The systems are the the components that are shared between the modules.
+Example systems are a service to access [Kafka](http://kafka.apache.org) queues, an integrated [ElasticSearch](http://elasticsearch.org) node and a distributed Ring SessionStore.
 When Containium is run as an application, they are started automatically before the modules get deployed, and stopped when Containium has gotten the signal to shut down.

 Each system implements a protocol.
 This protocol defines the public API of the system.
 Multiple actual implementations of this protocol may exist.
 For example, some systems offer an implementation suitable for module testing and development.